davidjeddy/gradyent-practical/README.md

 Solution Requirements: The solution should address:

-- Scalability - DONE
+- Scalability
-- Monitoring - DONE
+- Monitoring
-- Cost - DONE
+- Cost
-- Ease of use - DONE
+- Ease of use

 Bonus Points for including:

-- CI/CD pipeline
+- CI/CD pipeline - WONT DO

-- Ingress configuration - IN PROGRESS
+- Ingress configuration - DONE

-- An architecture diagram - IN PROGRESS
+- An architecture diagram -

-- Security considerations- DONE
+- Security considerations -

-- Impress us - TODO
+- Impress us -

-Finally, submit your solution in a Git repository, including a README file. - TODO
+Finally, submit your solution in a Git repository, including a README file.

 ## Thought Process and Procedure Flow